Rudd-O/saltstack-automation/README.md

 Formulas are under [`formulas`](formulas/).
 Here is an overview:

 * [Matrix](formulas/matrix/) helps you set up a self-contained federated Matrix Synapse instance with VoIP signaling support.
 To learn more about how to use this formula, [see the guide](https://rudd-o.com/linux-and-free-software/matrix-in-a-box).
+* [Wireguard](formulas/wireguard/) sets up simple wg-quick Wireguard networks among multiple hosts.
+You can set up more than one.
+See the `README.md` file in that directory.
 ## License

 The code contained within is licensed under the GNU GPL v2.